hashintel/hash/packages/hash/README.md

     ```

     It will be used for storing locally defined environment variables (the ones we don’t want to store in git).

+1. Ensure Docker is running.
+    If you are on Windows or macOS, you should see app icon in the system tray or the menu bar.
+    Alternatively, you can use this command to test if Docker is running.

+    ```sh
+    docker run hello-world
+    ```

 1. Launch external services (Postgres, Redis and OpenSearch) as Docker containers: